35 Awesome Things to Do in Nairobi, Kenya

 Kazuri Beads is a social enterprise, employing mostly women from disadvantaged backgrounds.
 They mostly make jewellery and pottery and sell them to tourists and when you visit you can take a tour of the factory and meet the women who work there.

 The ultimate ‘things to do in Nairobi’ bucket list item surely has to be a stay at the luxurious Giraffe Manor.
-The hotel is home to a number of endangered Rothschild’s giraffes who wander freely around the grounds.
+This iconic hotel is home to endangered Rothschild’s giraffes, who freely wander the grounds – and might even poke their heads into your breakfast window!

 If your budget doesn’t stretch to a stay at Giraffe Manor, do not worry!
 One of the best places to visit in Nairobi is the Nairobi Giraffe Centre, which is just next door to Giraffe Manor and is part of the same sanctuary.